Whatever the method, you should first consider why you’re thinking about paying your mortgage off early as opposed to

-If you make some additional payments, the outstanding loan balance will drop prematurely based on the original amortization schedule.
+If you make some additional payments toward your home loan, the outstanding loan balance will drop prematurely based on the original amortization schedule.

 But instead of your subsequent monthly mortgage payments decreasing, the composition of your next payment (and the payment after that) will become more principal-heavy.

 In other words, the payment due would still be $536.82 the next month (using our sample from above), but more of it would go toward principal (paying down your balance).

-And for that reason, less interest would be paid throughout the life of the loan, and the mortgage would be paid off ahead of schedule.
-These are the two benefits of making larger payments.
+And for that reason, less interest would be paid throughout the life of the loan, and the mortgage would eventually be paid off ahead of schedule.
+These are the two benefits of making extra payments.

-The obvious downside is you wouldn’t enjoy lower payments in the future, which could be an issue if money becomes unexpectedly tight, especially seeing that you used it to pay your mortgage down quicker.
+The less obvious downside is you wouldn’t enjoy lower payments in the future, which could be an issue if money becomes unexpectedly tight.

 Recast or Refinance If You Want to Lower Future Mortgage Payments